fenago/pytest-quick-start-guide/testing-with-pytest/Lab_4.md

 tmpdir to create folders or files that should stay in place longer than one test function.
 For fixtures with scope other than function (class, module, session), tmpdir_factory is available.

-The tmpdir_factory fixture is a lot like tmpdir, but it has a different interface.
-As discussed in Specifying Fixture Scope, function scope fixtures run once per test function, module scope fixtures run once per module, class scope fixtures run once per class, and test scope fixtures run once per session.
-Therefore, resources created in session scope fixtures have a lifetime of the entire session.

 1. [http://py.readthedocs.io/en/latest/path.html](http://py.readthedocs.io/en/latest/path.html)